 Take the Pledge!

 Click here to take the Georgetown Energy Conservation Pledge.
 Research shows that by making a pledge to action, individuals are more likely to carry through, so your commitment helps make a real difference on campus.
-As a bonus, you'll be entered to win a Nest Learning Thermostat for your home!
+As a bonus, you'll be entered to win a Nest Learning Thermostat for your home or a solar-powered charger for your mobile devices!
+Confirm your pledge during each summer voluntary curtailment event to increase your chances.

 Resources for Georgetown Employees